 The best way to display the CTA is by using a button.
-Text-links are small, and well, annoying to press on mobile devices.
+Text links are small, and well, annoying and fiddly to click on mobile devices.
 Make sure your button is large and styled in a contrasting color, so it’s easy to spot.
 Aim for a button that’s at least 40 by 40 pixels.
-Make sure to test your CTA word length on mobile, to make sure it’s not too long (and potentially takes up two lines).
+Make sure to test your CTA word length on a mobile device to make sure it’s not too long (and potentially takes up two lines).

 At MailerLite, CTA buttons are designed so the entire button space is clickable, not just the text itself.
 This makes it easier to press the button.

 Lastly, if you have several buttons next to each other (such as social icons), add enough white space between them so users can easily click on the button of their choice.

 Before you deliver your email campaign to your subscribers, be sure to send yourself a test email to see what fonts look like on mobile.
 For example, you might find that the font is small and hard to read on mobile.

 Opt for an easy-to-read font style type that is available on all devices, like Arial, Times New Roman, Georgia or Verdana.
 We recommend a minimum of 14 pixels for the normal text size and 20 pixels for headers.
 For mobile, 16 pixels is the best minimum font size for normal text.